 Families often tell us that hospice volunteers are treasured caregivers.
 Even if you work behind the scenes, you'll be helping others at a time of great need.

-Every volunteer receives free training before choosing their place.
-Training helps you learn about yourself and how to help others through their hospice journey.
+Every volunteer receives free training.
+Training teaches you about your strengths and how to help others through their hospice journey.

 Volunteers provide companionship to the patient and respite for the caregiver.
 Ways to help include: